Thomas Price (Carnhuanawc): Biography

 Price was an advocate of pan-Celticism and to this end, between 1824 and 1845, he learnt the Breton language.
 He also encouraged the British and Foreign Bible Society to fund the publication, in 1827, of Jean-François Le Gonidec's translation of the New Testament into Breton.
 In 1829 he visited Le Gonidec, whom he had assisted with the translation, at his home in Angoulême.

-Price was also a close friend of Théodore Hersart de La Villemarqué ("Kervarker"), the leading Breton literary figure of the day, who was editor of the collection of popular songs known as the Barzaz Breiz (Ballads of Brittany).
-Price brought La Villemarqué to a hugely successful series of Eisteddfodau at Abergavenny.
+Price was a close friend of Théodore Hersart de La Villemarqué ("Kervarker"), the leading Breton literary figure of the day, who was editor of the collection of popular songs known as the Barzaz Breiz (Ballads of Brittany).
+Price brought him to a hugely successful series of eisteddfodau at Abergavenny.